MultiverseLearningProducts/curriculum/README.md

 ```

 That will build the markdown pages into html pages and then push to github.
 See the site here [https://multiverselearningproducts.github.io/curriculum](https://multiverselearningproducts.github.io/curriculum)

+## Optional Lessons

+Optional lessons are marked with an asterisk *

 ## Images